jotaraul/object_recognition_in_python/README.md

   - a confusion matrix,
   - and different features to fit the model.

-For that it is provided par of the [Robot@Home](http://mapir.isa.uma.es/work/robot-at-home-dataset) dataset, facilitating the description of more than 2k object instances.
+For that it is provided part of the [Robot@Home](http://mapir.isa.uma.es/work/robot-at-home-dataset) dataset, facilitating the description of more than 2k object instances.

 Author: J.R.
 Ruiz-Sarmiento [(homepage)](http://mapir.isa.uma.es/jotaraul)